LiveBacteria/QNNF-Theory-Integration/readme.md

 # Proposed Quantum Theory of the Mind: Neural Network Integration

-An overview of the integration of a custom-built three-dimensional neural mesh into the proposed Quantum Theory of the Mind
+An overview of the integration of a custom-built high-dimensional neural mesh into the proposed Quantum Theory of the Mind

 **Abstract**